Contact Sussex Damp Experts Now to Speak With an Expert.

 Our CSSW surveyors (Certified Surveyor in Structural Waterproofing) will assist you in designing a waterproofing system that adheres to BS8102:2009 criteria (the code of practice for the protection of below ground structures against water from the ground).

-Our professionals have received training that meets or exceeds the PCA’s requirements (Property Care Association).
+Our professionals have received training that meets or exceeds the industry’s standards.
 Our surveyors are all Certified Surveyors in Remedial Treatment (CSRT), guaranteeing that our customers receive the best possible service.

 Some other benefits of choosing our services: